thomas192/spoti-dump/README.md

    - Create a new app

 2. **App Configuration**
+   - Go to the app's settings
    - Click Edit and add the following Redirect URI: http://localhost:8888/callback
-   - In your app's settings, locate and copy the Client ID and Client Secret
+   - Locate and copy the Client ID and Client Secret

 3. **Environment Setup**
    - Copy the `.env.example` file and rename it to `.env`